 The draft directive however does not specify or list what tools, human resources or infrastructure may be needed to prevent unremunerated material appearing on the site.
 There is therefore no requirement for upload filters.

 However, if large platforms do not come up with any innovative solutions, they may end up opting for filters.
 Such filters are indeed already used by the big companies!
 The criticism that these sometimes filter out legitimate content may at times be valid.
 But it should be directed towards the platforms designing and implementing them, not to the legislator who is setting out a goal to be achieved - a company must pay for material it uses to make a profit.
 A goal which, in the real world, is uncontested and enforced.

-Finally, the agreed directive even contains provisions to ensure that uploaded content wrongly taken down can be appealed by the user through redress systems through which complaints can be made and quickly acted upon.
+Finally, the agreed directive even contains provisions to ensure that when uploaded content is wrongly taken down, the user can lodge a complaint and have it quickly acted upon.

 Does this directive negatively affect memes or Gifs?